Sign Protest: Threat to My Business and Community

 Join My Fight.
 Join Our Fight.

 I refuse to let the city silence us.
-If you're a business owner struggling to be seen, a non-profit fighting to spread your message, or simply a concerned citizen who believes in freedom of expression and a fair environment for local enterprise, then your voice is crucial.
+If you are a business owner struggling to be seen, a non-profit fighting to spread your message, or a concerned citizen who believes in freedom of expression and a fair environment for local enterprise, your voice is crucial.

 Help us send a clear message to the City of Corona: We will not be controlled.
 We will not be silenced.